 Common styles of interlocking roof tiles include: Wood Shake, French, Slate, Smooth, Glazed.

 Roofing systems that include round towers or domed shaped roof sections require special tile.

 Each tile must be crafted to fit in its spot on the curved surface of the roof.

 Each roof tile’s size and shape tapers to become smaller toward the top and wider at the bottom to create an architectural masterpiece.

+RestoreMasters installs only the best tile roofing systems from the nation’s top manufacturers.
 If you need a specific roof tile, just ask.
-Other roof tiles manufacturers include: Ludowici, Verea, Vande Hey Raleigh, Boral Roofing, Eagle Roofing Products, Entegra Roof Tile, Santafé, American Slate, Evergreen Slate Company, GAF, Quarrix Building Products, Brava, Northern Roof Tiles, MCA Clay Roof Tile, IKO Roofing, EDCO Products, Tilcor, Certainteed, Luma Solar.
+Roof tiles manufacturers include: Ludowici, Verea, Vande Hey Raleigh, Boral Roofing, Eagle Roofing Products, Entegra Roof Tile, Santafé, American Slate, Evergreen Slate Company, GAF, Quarrix Building Products, Brava, Northern Roof Tiles, MCA Clay Roof Tile, IKO Roofing, EDCO Products, Tilcor, Certainteed, Luma Solar.

 How long do roof tiles last?

 In the absence of catastrophic hail damage, many clay and slate tile roofs can last 100 years or longer.
 In fact, there are multiple examples of tiled roofs in Europe that are over 400 years old.
 As a testament to clay tile’s durability, Ludowici (one of the world’s premier manufacturers of clay tile) warrants their products for 75 years.

 How do you walk on a tile roof?